certicky/sscait-tournamentmanager/README.md

 * Make sure you have two Windows 7 machines prepared.
 SSCAIT uses two Windows 7 VMs running on VMWare Workstation, but you can use different virtualization software, or even physical machines.
 * Make sure both Client machines have network access to the Host and to each other, so they can communicate with the Java server and play StarCraft via LAN.
 * Mount the `host_folder_client` folder from the Host machine as a Windows network drive, so that its contents are accessible under path `Z:\Client\`.
+It should preferably be mounted read-only, so that the bots can't mess with the files.
 You might need to create some symbolic links on the Host machine to make this work.
 You should now have access to folders like `Z:\Client\additionalRequirements\` and `Z:\Client\chaoslauncher\`.
 * Create a folder `C:\TM\` on your Client machines.
 * Copy the contents of `client_copy_to_VM` to `C:\TM\`.
 You should now have a file `C:\TM\client_settings.ini.template` on your Client machines.
 * Make a copy of `C:\TM\client_settings.ini.template` and save it as `C:\TM\client_settings.ini` on both machines.
 Edit the new settings file as follows: